Dutta-SD/Dutta-SD/README.md

 * I am currently a `UG Student @ Jadavpur University, ETCE` 👨🏽‍💻📚
 * Tremendously Interested in Machine Learning and AI 🤖
-* Currently, learning more about `Django` and Web Technologies 🌐
+* Currently, learning more about `Java` and Web Technologies 🌐
 * I have coded primarily in `Python` and `C`

 ## Machine Learning Stack